-In addition to Verizon's core governance documents, the Board and its Committees have adopted specific policies on executive severance agreements and the independence of its compensation consultant; business conduct and ethics; and interim vote tallies.
+In addition to Verizon's core governance documents, the Board and its Committees have adopted specific policies related to executive compensation, business conduct and ethics, and interim vote tallies.
 Verizon’s policy on an advisory vote related to executive compensation can be found in our corporate governance guidelines.

 Policy on executive severance agreements